francistinao/stella-ai/README.md

 | ------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [👨‍🏫 James Earl D. Cubillas, MSc.](https://scholar.google.com.ph/citations?user=mxdcIF0AAAAJ&hl=en) | Our ever-supportive Thesis Adviser.                                                                                                                                           |
 | 👩‍⚕️ Dra.
 Sheen C. Urquiza                                                                    | For her expertise in radiology.                                                                                                                                         |

+## 🏆 Milestones

+1. STELLA.ai was selected as one of the top 10 teams competing for the Hack4Health Hackathon organized by Department of Health, Philippines, partnered with Development Academy of the Philippines on May 15-17, 2024

 ## :writing_hand: Cite Our Project